<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=195247104584020&amp;ev=PageView&amp;noscript=1">

 1. How easy it is to find our FAQ page?

 This is a quick and easy fix—and doesn’t require much heavy lifting at all.
 If your site is like the majority of sites out there, you probably have a link to your FAQs hidden somewhere in the footer of your site.
 While that may be standard practice for one reason or another, it’s not all that user-friendly.
-So why not consider putting a link in your header or main navigation to make it super easy for your site visitors to get answers to their questions without having to look far?
+So why not optimize your header tags and consider putting a link in your header or main navigation to make it super easy for your site visitors to get answers to their questions without having to look far?

 2. Is your FAQ content surfacing high up in Google search results?